catc/iGrowl/README.md

 iGrowl
 ======

-iGrowl is a jQuery plugin that generates growl-like notifications with an emphasis on icons.
+iGrowl is a lightweight jQuery plugin that generates growl-like notifications with an emphasis on icons.
 Alerts are fully responsive and CSS animations are used to provide optimal performance.The plugin also includes [4 optional icon packs](http://catc.github.io/iGrowl/#ss-installation).

 For **full documentation**, see [iGrowl](http://catc.github.io/iGrowl/).